wp-plugins/yoplayer/readme.txt

 Upload the plugin your your WordPress site then click activate.

 == Changelog ==

+= 2.1.33 =
+* Upgraded yoplayer to version 2.1 build 33
+* Fixed a typo in yoplayer.php

 = 2.1.30 =
 * Upgraded yoplayer to version 2.1 build 30